 The foundation of all fitness and wellness programs is mobility training.

-You need to know where your resistance is and how this is affecting and limiting your gross movements and actions.
-Once you have identified those restrictions through muscle and joint testing it is then easy to gently and specifically, layer by layer, release and unwind the structures that are dysfunctional.
+Before starting your mobility training, you need to know where your resistance is and how it affects and limits your gross movements and actions.
+Once you have identified those restrictions through muscle and joint testing, it is then easy to gently and precisely, layer by layer, release and unwind the dysfunctional structures.

-Pre-habilitation programs are preparations for any type of physical activity you wish to undertake.
-We regularly take our cars for annual MOT check-ups or we go to the dentist for bi-annual clean ups and checks, but we rarely screen our body mechanics or our muscle imbalances to spot the body asymmetries that are the prime cause of most mobility issues.
+Pre-habilitation programs are preparations for any physical activity you wish to undertake.
+We regularly take our cars for annual check-ups or go to the dentist for bi-annual clean-ups and checks.
+Still, we rarely screen our body mechanics or muscle imbalances to spot the body asymmetries that are the prime cause of most mobility issues.

-If you optimise your movement you will lose the resistance that you didn’t know you had until it was released.
-Only then will you realize the importance of unrestricted mobility as the goal for every single physical activity that you do.
-Thanks to the increased knowledge gained in the field of Sports performance, movement specialists know what to look for in terms of poor gait and poor mechanics and how this leads to joint and soft tissue dysfunction even though you may not be experiencing any pain or irritation as of now.
+If you optimize your movement, you will lose the resistance you didn’t know you had until it was released.
+Only then will you realize the importance of unrestricted mobility as the goal for every physical activity you do.
+Thanks to the increased knowledge gained in Sports Performance, movement specialists know what to look for regarding poor gait and mechanics and how this leads to joint and soft tissue dysfunction even though you may not be experiencing pain or irritation.

 It is only a question of time before discomfort manifests itself.